nojronatron/nojronatron.github.io/code401-files/class-notes-week7.md

 Lab 29: Room => Task Model and Room, Add Task Form, updates to Home and Details pages.
 Stretch goals (2, optional).

+## Tuesday Morning

+All AWS, today and tomorrow.

+Host mobile apps using AWS Amplify.

+### Insertion Sort Whiteboard Review

+When you write "Edge Case" on your technical whiteboard, think of it like this: "What are the 'edges' of the data/inputs and outputs that my function has to deal with?"

+Always good to include a step-through.

+Use colors to identify areas of a step-through such as iterations the step-through step is in.

+Remember to add test-case handling in your pseudocode.

+### Merge-Sort Code Challenge

+Make sure you whiteboard this!
+Even if coding doesn't happen, have a whiteboard ready for Weds morning discussion.

+### AWS Amplify Part 1

 ## TODOs

+[ ] TaskMaster: How to alter the background colors on Activities.

 [ ] Android Studio: Create a macro to do common things like: Font resize/zoom.